GetJobber/Jobber-AppTemplate-RailsAPI/README.md

 You can learn more about Ruby on Rails API mode in the [documentation](https://guides.rubyonrails.org/api_app.html).

 For more information on Heroku, visit the [Heroku Dev Center](https://devcenter.heroku.com/) or the [Getting started on Heroku with Rails 6](https://devcenter.heroku.com/articles/getting-started-with-rails6) for more specific content on Rails.

+## Need help or have and idea?

+Please follow one of these [issue templates](https://github.com/GetJobber/Jobber-AppTemplate-RailsAPI/issues/new/choose) if you'd like to submit a bug or request a feature.

 ## License